per2jensen/clonepulse/README.md

 ### GitHub Action workflow `fetch_clones.yml`

-The workflow references the secret as an environment variable:
+The workflow references the secret as an environment variable in this way:

 ```yaml
 - name: Run fetch_clones.py